-The choice of a major and a minor may be made at any time after initial registration, but not later than the close of the sophomore year (i.e., in which 17 course credits are completed and enrolled in).
+The choice of a major and a minor (or PPE program) may be made at any time after initial registration, but not later than the close of the sophomore year (i.e., in which 17 course credits are completed and enrolled in).
 Before registering for the first term as a junior, each student must file in the Registrar’s Office a declaration of major and minor approved by the appropriate department chairs or program directors (more information on the major/minor declaration process on the Registrar’s Office website).
 Students must have a major declared in order to declare a minor and may not declare a major or minor after they have graduated.

 Ordinarily students will follow the curricular requirements of the Bulletin in effect at the time of admission.
 When the college career is unavoidably interrupted, this principle will be followed as far as possible.
 If a student is readmitted following withdrawal, current requirements will apply.

 The freshman seminar, Communication/Inquiry (C/I), serves as a foundation for an Austin College education.
 The course provides an important transition to the expectations of college-level work and available academic services.
 The seminar topics vary with the interests and specialization of the instructors, but through rigorous engagement with materials appropriate for an introductory class, each seminar section emphasizes the enhancement of skills of information literacy and critical thinking, and abilities in oral and written communication.
 The C/I instructor serves as the student’s faculty mentor and academic advisor.

 Potential Student Learning Outcomes for the Foundation Dimension Courses